groupby/storefront/packages/@storefront/structure/README.md

 ## Usage

-This module provides a number of strucutal components for use with StoreFront.
+This module provides a number of structural components for use with StoreFront.

 ### Building the package
 To build an individual package, run the following command: